Please note: At your instructor's discretion,

 -

-Forestiere's textbook.
-After the classes that meet on
+textbook.
+After the classes that cover the substance

-the substance of this chapter, you should be able to
+of this chapter, you should will want to reread this

-explain, apply, and give an example of every concept
+apply, and give an example of every concept in the

 -